Nereare/Grimoire/_drafts/README.md

 Each layout has specialized [front matter], which is used by the layout on display.
 Here we discuss each of them.

 ### Adventure Layout

+Aimed at documenting adventures from the point-of-view of the Dungeon Master, use this when planning an adventure, so that all information regarding it is centralized.

 This layout has two columns: